jeromecoupe/webstoemp_v3/src/content/blogposts/2021-07-22-minimalist-video-player.md

 title: "Minimalist video player"
 excerpt: "For a recent project, I needed a minimalist video player for services like Youtube and Vimeo.
 The objectives were to wait for user interaction to load videos, have a custom cover image and build a straightforward and maintainable solution."
 image: "videoplayer.jpg"
-imageAlt: "Clap - Photo by Donovan Silva on Unsplash"
+imageAlt: "Old VHS tapes - Photo by Daniel von Appen on Unsplash"
 tags:
   - Front-end
   - Video